bg3mdo/pisdr_hat/README.md

 # pisdr_hat

-This is budget Raspberry Pi SDR project by Yuan Wang (BG3MDO)
+This is a budget Raspberry Pi SDR project by Yuan Wang (BG3MDO)

 The aim is to make a cheaper PI HAT to do HF/6m band SDR TRX, while using Raspberry Pi to do the digital signal processing (DSP).